 No, Rose wanted to hear a note of hurt - wanted him to be as hurt and confused as she was now.
 "I told you my name was Rose."

 "You will always be Roisin to me.
 My dark Rosaleen.
 The one woman who ever truly believed in me."
 He made to draw her closer.
 "Please.
 You did not hate me when you thought I conspired against the English.
 Can you not at least give me a chance to explain my true motives now?"

 Wrenching herself free, she raised the pistol once more between them.
 "The authorities have already spared you that task.
 They say you have plans to spread Greek fire throughout the city tonight and burn it to the ground."

 "Would you deny it?" she countered.

-He studied her, his eyes hooded with calculation as they moved to the silver dueling pistol that was said to have belonged to Charles II himself.
-"Would you do it?" he asked curiously.
+Instead of answer, he simply studied her - and the silver dueling pistol that was said to have belonged to Charles II himself.
+"Would you do it?" he mused.
 "Would you truly shoot me?"

 "Why should I not?
-The police have come to hang you.
-They say you're a Confederate spy," she said.
+The police say you're a Confederate spy," she said.

 "I am not," he said.

-Now the police had come to hang him.
-And she was the only one who could stop them.
+And if what they said about him was true, it was no less than he deserved.
 She drew a deep breath, considering her options.
-In one hand she held the fate of Lane Fallon, liar, traitor - and her own first, true love; in the other, the fate of New York City - or even quite possibly that of the Union itself.
+In one hand she held the fate of Declan Sullivan, the only man she had ever loved.
+No, she amended herself furiously.
+In one hand, she held the fate of Tamerlane Fallon, liar, spy, and traitor, who had used her most abominably.
+In the other, the fate of New York City - or even quite possibly that of the Union itself.

 He raised an eyebrow, as he studied her.
 Then his face softened.
 "Ah, my sweet Roisin.
 Beneath that sweet face, you have the spirt of Grainne Ni Mhaille, the Pirate Queen herself."